Augusta County is named for Princess Augusta of Saxe-Gotha-Altenburg, who was Princess of Wales between 1736 and 1751.

 Location: 6 East Johnson Street / South Augusta Street

 Built: 1951 – 1953

 Description: The building faces north and is a three story red colored brick and concrete structure.
-The north front has a central glass entrance.
+The building is located in the center of Staunton, The north front has a central glass entrance.
 With a projecting section rising above the roof line on the south side.
 The roof line is flat.
 The building is located across from the courthouse.

 Note - Within the county is the independent city of Waynesboro

 County Courthouse – Staunyon